CoDS-GCS/MEGR-APT-code/README.md

 MEGR-APT hunts APTs in a twofold process: (i) memory-efficient suspicious subgraphs extraction, and (ii) fast subgraph matching based on graph neural network (GNN) and attack representation learning.

 ## Repository Roadmap
 The input to the system are kernel audit logs in a structured database, Postgres, and attack query graphs in Json format.
-Inside `technical_reports` folder, We prepared technical report to explain query graph construction in details.
-Besides, We have a jupyter notebook to follow as an example, all jupyter notebooks are kept in `jupeter_labs` directory
 The system consist of multiple python scripts and other bash script to command them in an interactive way.
 - `/src` directory holds all python scripts.
 - `/bash_src` directory holds all bash scripts.
-- `/technical_reports` directory contains a separate documentation file to explain each script.
+- `/technical_reports` directory contains a separate documentation file to explain scripts.
 - `/logs` directory is the default location for all generated system logs
 - `/model` directory is the default location for all GNN trained models.
 - `/dataset` directory is the default location for query graphs, IOC files, experiments checkpoints and results and detected subgraphs.
-- `Investigation_Reports.ipynb` : Scripts to generate investigation reportsfor detected subgraphs. the notebook includes a demo scenario for two query graphs from DARPA TC3 CADETS host.
+- `Investigation_Reports.ipynb` : A notebook with scripts to generate investigation reportsfor detected subgraphs. the notebook includes a demo scenario for two query graphs from DARPA TC3 CADETS host.

 ## Installation
 To setup the environment install `requirements.txt` then `torch_requirements.txt`.
 We prepared an example bash script for setting up the environment `setup_environment.sh`, Please recheck before using it.